 Many artists rely on some sort of photo reference to create their artwork and thanks to the internet there are more resources than ever before.
 While you can still work more traditionally from life or in-person subject matter, royalty-free reference photos allow those without the means, time, or access to take their own photos as an alternative.

-There are few important considerations when working with digital images including what you can and can’t use, consequences to using images that are available to everyone, and best practices to consider.
+There are a few important considerations when working with digital images including what you can and can’t use, consequences of using images that are available to everyone, and best practices to consider.

 You can’t use images you find anywhere on the internet as photo reference

 It should go without saying, but I feel like it’s important to mention, that not every image you come across or have access to on the internet is royalty-free.
 This includes social media.
 While the original person who took the photo has posted it publicly to be seen, that does not automatically equal granting access for it to be used by anyone for any other purpose.

 If you are sourcing images from the internet for your artwork they need to explicitly state that they are royalty-free or that you may use them as long as you give credit to the original photographer.
 If you are using a stock photo site make sure you check to see what their terms of usage are so that you aren’t accidentally copyright infringing.
 Not every site, even royalty-free ones, have the same rules.
 Your best bet if you aren’t sure is to contact the photographer of the photo you would like to use for their permission.

 Royalty free reference images are not acceptable for some art competitions

 If you plan to enter competitions with your artwork, it’s important to know what is and isn’t accepted for reference.
 Some competitions require that the photo you use as reference be yours while others allow someone else to have taken the photo(s) as long as you have obtained written permission.